Platform-OS/pos-module-core/README.md

 function variable_va = 'modules/core/lib/queries/variable/find', name: 'VARIABLE_NAME', default: 'DEFAULT_VALUE'
 ```

-You can pass the `type` argument that can be array, integer, float, boolean, or object.
+You can pass the `type` argument that can be an array, integer, float, boolean, or object.

 ## Session storage

-You can store small data in session.
-Session is connected with current browser session.
+You can store small data in a session.
+A session is connected with the current browser session.

 ```liquid
   assign data = null | hash_merge: bar: 'some value'